-In 2018, the Springfield Art Museum commissioned award-winning architecture firm, BNIM to produce a 30-year Master Plan for its building and grounds.
+In 2018, the Springfield Art Museum commissioned award-winning architecture firm, BNIM to produce a Master Plan for its building and grounds.
 The goal of this plan was to reimagine the Museum as a 21st century civic asset by expanding educational and public programming space and creating strong physical and aesthetic connections between the Museum grounds, an adjacent park and a greenway trail.
 While the scope of the Master Plan was limited to the Museum’s building and grounds, it was to be understood in the context of a larger, multi-phased plan to link the Museum to other parts of the community through parks and trails.

 - Phase I: The Grounds

 - Phase III: West Entry

 Phase I includes improvements to the Museum’s grounds including widening and naturalizing Fassnight Creek, which flows through a concrete channel directly south of the Museum, to mitigate flooding risk for the Museum.
 Phase I will also include creating trail connections to nearby amenities including the WaterWise Garden south of the Museum and Phelps Grove Park to the west of the Museum.
 Parking will be relocated and expanded on the north side of the Museum grounds to create additional greenspace for the Museum’s WPA-era Amphitheater, located on the western edge of the grounds, to the Museum’s West Entrance.
 This will also improve connections between the Museum grounds and Phelps Grove Park, located to the west of the Amphitheater.

 Project Status: Funded with anticipated start date of March 15, 2021